Packaging marker technology may not be ‘the answer’ for recycling

-Axion Consulting has said that despite the fact developments in packaging marker technology should not be viewed as ‘the answer’ to increasing recycling, they could be valuable in other ways leading to higher quality and value in recycling.
+Axion Consulting has said that developments in packaging marker technology should not be viewed as ‘the answer’ to increasing recycling, however, they could be valuable in other ways leading to higher quality and increased value.

 Axion also says that while methods to detect different polymer types, such as fluorescent pigments and digital watermarks, offer exciting potential, they should be seen as a way to safeguard recyclate quality.